-All grant eligiblity is reevaluated each academic year.
+All grant eligibility is reevaluated each academic year.
 You must reapply for aid and meet all applicable deadlines in order to be considered for all programs.

 Federal Pell Grant

 Federal Pell Grant eligibility is determined by the U.S. Department of Education when reviewing your financial information on the Free Application for Federal Student Aid (FAFSA).
 The Pell Grant is made available to families who, based on the information they provided on the FAFSA, have the greatest financial need.
-The maximum award for 2017-2018 is $5,920, based on full-time enrollment.
-Because it is a grant, this award does not need to be repaid.
+The maximum amount for 2022-2023 is $6,895, based on full-time enrollment.
+Because it is a grant, this amount does not need to be repaid.

 Federal Supplemental Educational Opportunity Grant (SEOG)